Microsoft Corporation (MSFT) Stock Analysis

 What does Microsoft Corporation do?

-Is MSFT overvalued at current prices?
+Is Microsoft overvalued at current prices?

 What are the main risks to Microsoft's business?